How Do Credit Reference Agencies Decide Your Credit Score?

 3- They know a lot about you

-Credit reference agencies know a lot more about you than you actually realise.
+Credit reference agencies know a lot more about you than you realise.
 Many organisations report data to the CRAs, including utility companies, banks, and credit unions.
 They will also have access to readily available public information like County Court Judgement (CCJ) and the Electoral Roll.

 However, the CRAs are bound by the Data Protection Act and must ensure all the data they hold is safe, accurate and relevant.